ccao-data/people/.github/ISSUE_TEMPLATE/offboard.md

 - [ ] Schedule an informal exit chat with your supervisor.
 - [ ] Email [HR](assessor.ccaohr@cookcountyil.gov) to confirm your last day.
 - [ ] Delete any stored CCAO read-only database credentials on your local machine (if applicable).
-- [ ] Email the Chief Data Officer, Directors, and Senior Data Scientists:
+- [ ] Email the Chief Data Officer and Directors:
   - A reminder to change the permissions on your GitHub account and remove you from any relevant GitHub teams
   - A reminder to revoke any private API/deploy keys
   - A reminder to revoke any relevant AWS permissions
   - Your contact information, in case we need to follow-up on something you worked on
-  - A reminder to add you to the [list of former interns and employees used to generate model names](https://github.com/ccao-data/ccao/blob/master/data-raw/ccao_ids.R)
+  - A reminder to add you to the [list of former interns and employees used to generate model names](https://github.com/ccao-data/data-architecture/blob/master/dbt/seeds/ccao/ccao.person.csv)
-- [ ] Deliver your wrap-up memo (see below) to your project lead and the CDO via email
+- [ ] Deliver your wrap-up memo (see below) to your project lead and the CDO via PR

 # Memo